ludiemert/Counting_Fingers_mediapipe_PY/README.md

 <h2 align="center"> 💻 Counting_Fingers_mediapipe_PY </h2>
 <br>

-<h4 align="center"> 💻  Hand Detection with OpenCV and Mediapipe ->  This project demonstrates how to use OpenCV and Mediapipe to detect and track hand movements using a webcam.
+<h4 align="center"> 💻  This project demonstrates how to use OpenCV and Mediapipe to detect and track hand movements using a webcam.
 The solution captures landmarks of a hand, processes them to identify if fingers are open or closed, and displays the count on the video feed. </h4>
 <br>

 ---